Trust the Dedication of California's Foremost Educational Leaders

 Head of Schools

 April Warren first joined CAVA in 2004 as a teacher.
-Over the last 12 years she has served in various roles including supporting teachers and parents with curriculum and instructional strategies, developing processes and procedures to ensure compliance with various state and federal agencies, and working with teams to continue to increase the instructional programming and support offered to students.
-Recently, under her leadership as academic administrator, the elementary team has developed a transitional kindergarten program, the middle school has implemented a model more in line with the unique needs of middle school students, and the high school programs have seen increased growth in both passing rates and student engagement.
+Over the last 16 years, she has served in various roles including supporting teachers and parents with curriculum and instructional strategies, developing processes and procedures to ensure compliance with various state and federal agencies, and working with teams to continue to increase the instructional programming and support offered to students.
+Under her leadership as the Academic Administrator, the elementary team developed a transitional kindergarten program, the middle school implemented a model more in line with the unique needs of middle school students, and the high school programs have seen increased growth in both passing rates and student engagement.
+April became the Head of Schools for the California Virtual Academies in 2016 and has worked with the administrative team to increase the offerings of the California Virtual Academies including a CAVA2College program and Destinations Career Academy.
 April graduated with honors from California State University, San Bernardino in 2002.
 She resides in Southern California and enjoys spending time with her husband and five children.

 Director of Engagement and Community